Be Seen Be Found Faster

 AvaBuoy is a lightweight, mechanical device designed to complement existing avalanche safety gear by providing a visual surface marker and physical connection in avalanche scenarios.

-• Vital Supplement Engineered to complement transceivers, probes, and shovels for high-alpine environments.
-Enhances the standard safety kit where visual cues are often lost in vast debris fields.
+• Safety Add-On Engineered to complement transceivers, probes, and shovels for high-alpine environments.
+Intended to enhance the standard safety kit where visual cues are often lost in vast debris fields.

-• Compact & Lightweight Weighing just 300g (total system weight), it adds a critical layer of safety without the weight penalty - making advanced visual marking accessible to every backcountry enthusiast.
+• Compact & Lightweight Weighing just 300g (total system weight), it adds an additional layer of capability without the weight penalty - making advanced visual marking accessible to every backcountry enthusiast.

 Step 1